Shravani2910/Python/README.md

 what is Jinja2
 Jinja2 is a web template engine which combines a template with a certain data source to render the dynamic web pages.

+STREAMLIT-
+Streamlit is a free and open-source framework to rapidly build and share beautiful machine learning and data science web apps.